Pretty1111/Weather-Forecast/README.md

 ## Description

 The Weather Forecast Application is an interactive web application created using HTML, CSS, JavaScript, Bootstrap 5.3, and axios.
-It provides users with current weather details and forecast information for any city they search for.
+It provides users with current weather details and forecast information for any city they search for through the Open Weather API, accessed via SheCodes.
 The UI is responsive and user-friendly, displaying temperature, humidity, wind speed, and weather icons.

 ### Live Version